 Authorities suspect a hoax

-Police found $8,500 an unusually low amount for a ransom demand and wondered why Quinn took so long to report the kidnapping.
+Police found $8,500 an unusually low amount for a ransom demand and not believing Quinn was drugged, wondered why he took so long to report the kidnapping.
 Later that day, Quinn was questioned by the police for more than seventeen hours.
 When Quinn recognized that the line of questioning pointed to him as the primary suspect, he requested his attorneys, Amy Morton and Dan Russo, be present.
 With consent from the attorneys, Quinn provided the police full access to his home and turned over his computer, cellphone, clothes, passwords, and blood and fingerprint tests.
 Even Huskins’ father supported him, insisting that Quinn had not been involved.
 In fact, Huskins’ father told police that just days earlier, his daughter had told him, “Dad, I think I’m in love.”

 Newspapers covering the event called the story “a possible kidnapping”.
 However, opinions changed the following day after the kidnappers did the unexpected and began communicating with the police through San Francisco’s largest newspaper.
 On March 24, 2015, The San Francisco Chronicle received an audible recording of Huskins, “I’m kidnapped, otherwise I’m fine.”
 Huskins also provided a recent news event as proof she was still alive: “Earlier today, there was a plane crash in the Alps and 158 people died.”
 Included with the recording was a note from the kidnappers that read:

 “Huskins will be returned safely (Wednesday).
 We will send a link to her location after she has been dropped off.
 She will be in good health and safe while she waits.
 Any advance on us or our associates will create a dangerous situation for Denise.
 Wait until she is recovered and then proceed how you will.
 We will be ready.”